-In Alberta many of the decisions that affect our clients are made by administrative or regulatory tribunals.

-In Alberta many of the decisions that affect our clients are made by administrative or regulatory tribunals.
-These decisions can range from an approval of a well site, a routing decision for a pipeline or a power line, or a decision to include private lands in a development plan.
-Generally any decision of a tribunal that impacts our client’s rights or directly impacts their lands can be challenged in accordance with the principles of administrative law.
+In Alberta, many of the decisions that affect our clients are made by administrative or regulatory tribunals.
+These decisions can range from approval of a well site, a routing decision for a pipeline or a power line, or a decision to include private lands in a development plan.
+Generally, any decision of a tribunal that impacts our client’s rights or directly impacts their lands can be challenged in accordance with the principles of administrative law.